lablup/beps/drafts/BEP-1002-agent-architecture.md

         raise NotImplementedError
 ```

 We will implement a `Provisioner` for allocating resources and a `Stage` for managing resources.
-Dependencies for each resource will be injected as arguments, ensuring that state is not managed internally within the class as much as possible.
+Dependencies for each resource will be injected as arguments,  minimizing internal state management within each class.
 This clarifies resource dependencies and allows for individual resource management.

 A `Stage` will use a `Provisioner` to allocate resources and wait until the resources are ready.
 We can collect metrics on the preparation time and dangling status for each resource, and common processing can be handled within the `Stage`.